 - The deadline date for submitting exam requests that take place during weeks 15 and 16 will be sent out at the beginning of the semester.

 - Students will check in for their scheduled exams at the testing location indicated in the exam reminder email that is sent out the day before.

 - A valid ID is required upon checking in as the exam proctors will need to verify student identities before administering exams.

 - If an exam is administered online, students will be responsible for bringing their own devices that are needed.
 This includes devices such as laptops and/or headphones for listening portions.

 - Personal belongings must be left either in the front of the exam room with the proctor or outside of the room.
 This includes backpacks, phones, smart watches, hats, sunglasses, and any additional materials not allowed during the exam.
 Valuables should be left at home.

 - There is a 15-minute grace period for exam check-ins.
-If a student arrives more than 15 minutes after their scheduled start time, we will no longer be able to administer the exam.
-If the student arrives after their scheduled start time but before the 15 minute grace period ends, they will still be able to take the exam, however the end time will remain the same.
+If a student arrives more than 15 minutes after their scheduled start time, we will not be able to administer the exam.
+If the student arrives after their scheduled start time but before the 15-minute grace period ends, they will still be able to take the exam, however the end time will remain the same.